jotaen/klog/docs/Guide.md

     -45m lunch break
 ```

-This “should-total” is a mere meta-property.
-It can be used during
+Should-totals are a meta-property that can be useful for evaluation purposes,
-evaluation in order to diff the actual times against it.
+e.g. when you want to diff actual times against your designated goal.
-The “should-total” always applies to the entire record with all its entries.
+The should-total always applies to the entire record with all its entries.

 ### FAQ